 Occasionally, catch up on your sleep deficit.
 If you’re really struggling, trade off with your partner when you both have a day off.
 Even a few hours of uninterrupted sleep when you’re sure someone else will be responsible for the baby’s needs can make a world of difference.

 Get regular exercise and take in some fresh air every day, and eat a well-balanced diet – you’ll feel better even if your sleep is regularly fragmented.

 Having your expectations in line with normal newborn sleep patterns will help you better answer the question “Is your baby sleeping through the night?”
 You can simply say, “Yes, she sleeps like a baby.”

 Most importantly, know that this stage will pass.
-Eventually babies sleep longer periods, and mostly at night.
-Around age 3- to 4-months, most babies are starting to consolidate their sleep and are sleeping longer stretches at night.
+Eventually, babies sleep longer periods, mostly at night.
+Around age 3- to 4 months, most babies are starting to consolidate their sleep and are sleeping longer stretches at night.
 In fact, a recent study concluded that babies’ sleep ‘problems’ are typically normal behaviors and are usually resolved by a toddler’s second birthday.
 Having your expectations in line with normal newborn sleep patterns will help you better answer the question “Is your baby sleeping through the night?”
 You can simply say, “Yes, she sleeps like a baby.”